 Third Coast Festival announces 2017 dates.
 Mark your calendars, ye bleeding heart audio documentarians: this year, the Chicago-based international audio festival will take place from November 9 to 11 — slightly earlier in the weekend, from Thursday to Saturday, which the festival’s organizers tell me will make it easier for attendees to travel back to their respective lives on Sunday.
 This latest conference will mark the second edition of Third Coast since the festival shifted to an annual production.
 It previously took place every two years.

 Maya Goldberg-Safir, the festival’s artistic associate, passed me a few details:

-The festival will take place in the same hotel as last year, and there will be a limited capacity to the festival: capped at 700 people.
+- The festival will take place in the same hotel as last year, and the festival will be capped at 700 people./

 Anchor 2.0.
-The Betaworks-incubated social audio app, which caught a fair bit of buzzwhen it first launched just over year ago, is making another push to establish its value.
-This morning, the app rolled out its second iteration.
-Among its new features are:
+The Betaworks-incubated social audio app, which caught a fair bit of buzz when it first launched just over year ago, is making another push to establish its value.
+On Tuesday morning, the app rolled out its second iteration.
+Among its new features:

-According to the press release, the app will also feature content from established publishers like the Gizmodo Media Group, IGN, and WNYC, among others.
-The nature of those content partnerships between Anchor and those publishers remain unclear to me.
+According to the press release, the app will also feature content from established publishers like Gizmodo Media Group, IGN, and WNYC, among others.
+The nature of the content partnerships between Anchor and those publishers remain unclear to me.
 Further details can be found in the company’s blog post.